SegataLab/panphlan/README.md

 The list is managed by

+* Matthias Scholz, researcher
+* Thomas Tolio, programmer
 * Nicola Segata, principal investigator

-* Thomas Tolio, programmer
-* Matthias Scholz, researcher
+PanPhlAn is a project of the [Computational Metagenomics Lab at CIBIO](http://cibiocm.bitbucket.org/), University of Trento, Italy

 ----